UMMISCO/hybridstrain/README.md

 For Skani pairwise comparison of produced MAGs use the supplementary script [`metageno-pipeline/workflow/scripts/other_scripts/skani_analysis.py`](metageno-pipeline/workflow/scripts/other_scripts/skani_analysis.py).

-If you want to have assembly metrics based on only specific reference genomes introduced in each simulated samples (NA50, NGA50... only on genomes of simulation) better use the file [`scripts/metaquast_command.txt`](scripts/metaquast_command.txt) that already contains the exact reference genomes by sample for MetaQUAST.
+If you want to have assembly metrics based on only specific reference genomes introduced in each simulated samples (NA50, NGA50... only on genomes of simulation) better use the file [`scripts/metaquast_commands.txt`](scripts/metaquast_commands.txt) that already contains the exact reference genomes by sample for MetaQUAST.

 ### Scripts

 ANI comparison to references before and after dereplication script is at [`scripts/skani_bins_vs_references.sh`](scripts/skani_bins_vs_references.sh).
+It will save the results in `scripts/skani_search_against_ref`.

 ### Data